David S. Tourigny

 School of Mathematics, University of Birmingham

-I am a Birmingham Fellow (Assistant Professor equivalent) within the School of Mathematics, University of Birmingham and Affiliate Faculty at the Irving Institute for Cancer Dynamics, Columbia University.
-Prior to joining the IICD as a Research Scientist in September 2020, I held a Research Fellowship from the Simons Foundation and LSRF hosted by the Columbia University Irving Medical Centre.
-Before that, I was a Research Fellow in the Department of Applied Mathematics and Theoretical Physics, University of Cambridge where I also completed my PhD under the supervision of Venki Ramakrishnan and Garib Murshudov at the MRC Laboratory of Molecular Biology as a member of Trinity College.
+I am a Birmingham Fellow (Assistant Professor equivalent) within the School of Mathematics, University of Birmingham.
+Prior to joining Birmingham, I spent five years as a Postdoctoral Fellow of the Simons Foundation and then Associate Research Scientist at Columbia University (Irving Medical Centre and Irving Institute for Cancer Dynamics).
+Before that, I was a Research Fellow (Peterhouse) in the Department of Applied Mathematics and Theoretical Physics, University of Cambridge where I also completed my PhD (Trinity College) under the supervision of Venki Ramakrishnan and Garib Murshudov (MRC Laboratory of Molecular Biology).

 Research